 In March 2020, the World Health Organization declared the outbreak of novel coronavirus (COVID-19) as a pandemic, which continues to spread throughout Australia.
 The spread of COVID-19 has caused significant volatility in Australian and international markets.
-Subsequent to year end, the spread has accelerated in Victoria and the stage / level of restriction continues to evolve.
-Uncertainty remains regarding the duration of business disruptions related to COVID-19 and the Company is unable to determine if it will escalate to create a material impact to its operations
+Uncertainty remains regarding the impact of COVID-19 on markets, and the Company is unable to determine if it will continue to create a material impact to its operations.